Visiting Brunei for a short or long layover and need tips on what to do? You’ve come to the right place!

 The Brunei airport facilities are limited – a few souvenir shops and the Royal Brunei Sky Lounge (airport lounge).
 Otherwise, there aren’t many offerings so it can be a little boring to pass time.
 A better way to maximize your Brunei layover is to go explore the city!

-If you’re not interested in the DIY approach, consider taking one of these Royal Brunei Airlines half-day transit tours.
-The tours are 2-4 hours and you have your choice of the following tours: City, Bandar Splendour, Brunei by Night, or Kampong Ayer.
-Tours depart at 8:30am and 1:30pm for the morning and afternoon tour and starting between 4:30pm and 6:30pm for the night tour.
-Each tour has a fee starting at 42 BND ($42 USD) which is a bit more expensive than DIY.
+If you’re not interested in the DIY approach, consider taking one of these Royal Brunei Airlines tours.
+The tours are 2-7 hours and you have your choice of the following tours: City, Bandar Splendour, Brunei by Night, Kampong Ayer, and more.
+The tours have an additional fee.

 Now, let’s leave the airport and check out places to visit in Brunei that you can see during your layover.
 After your layover, consider continuing your travel through Southeast Asia to Cambodia, Vietnam, Thailand, and more.